Decapix/hackathon-blockchain/README.md

 ## Project Overview

-This project is a complete solution for secure, fraud-resistant online examinations with blockchain-backed certification.
+LaCertif is a complete solution for secure, fraud-resistant online examinations with blockchain-backed certification.
 The platform combines:

 - **Web3Auth** for secure blockchain authentication
 - **Fraud detection** using AI-powered gaze tracking